stan-dev/loo/README.md

 * Vehtari, A., Gelman, A., and Gabry, J. (2017).
 Pareto smoothed importance sampling.
 [arXiv preprint arXiv:1507.02646](http://arxiv.org/abs/1507.02646).

-From existing posterior simulation draws, we compute LOO using Pareto smoothed importance sampling (PSIS), a new procedure for regularizing importance weights.
+From existing posterior simulation draws, we compute approximate LOO-CV using Pareto smoothed importance sampling (PSIS), a new procedure for regularizing importance weights.
 As a byproduct of our calculations, we also obtain approximate standard errors for estimated predictive errors and for comparing predictive errors between two models.

+We recommend PSIS-LOO-CV instead of WAIC, because PSIS provides useful diagnostics and effective sample size and Monte Carlo standard error estimates.

-As of version `2.0.0`, the package also provides methods for using stacking and other model weighting techiques to average Bayesian predictive distributions.
+As of version `2.0.0`, the __loo__ package also provides methods for using stacking and other model weighting techiques to average Bayesian predictive distributions.
 For details on stacking and model weighting see:

 * Yao, Y., Vehtari, A., Simpson, D., and Gelman, A. (2018).
 Using stacking to average Bayesian predictive distributions.
 In Bayesian